qmk/qmk_firmware/keyboards/infinity60/keymaps/jpetermans/readme.md

 ```
 *Unused in Alphabet Layout

-The IS31 includes 8 pages (or frames) 0-7 and each page consists of 0xB4 (144) bytes
+The IS31 includes 8 pages (or frames) 0-7 and each page consists of 144 bytes
-- **0 - 17**
-    * LED control (on/off).
+- **bytes 0 - 17** - LED control (on/off).
     * 18 pins which alternate between A and B matrices (CA1, CB1, CA2, CB2, ..).
     * Each byte controls the 8 leds on that pin with bits (8 to 1).
-- **18 - 35**
+- **bytes 8 - 35** - Blink control.
-    * Blink control.
     * Same as LED control above, but sets blink on/off.
-- **36 - 143**
+- **bytes 36 - 143** - PWM control.
-    * PWM control.
-One byte per LED, sets PWM from 0 to 255.
+    * One byte per LED, sets PWM from 0 to 255.
     * Same as above, the register alternates, every 8 *bytes* (not bits) between the A & B matrices.

 ## Led Controller Code
 In the Infinity60 project folder, led_controller.c sets up ability to write led layers at startup or control leds on demand as part of fn_actions.
-By default led_controller.c assumes page 0 will be used for full on/off and page 7 for controlling individual leds.
-The remaining 6 pages (1-6) are free to preset led maps at init or on demand.
-Communication with the IS31 is primarily done through the led_mailbox using chMBPost described further below under "Sending messages in Keymap.c"
+By default led_controller.c assumes page 0 will be used for full on/off.
+The remaining 7 pages (1-7) are free for preset led maps or single led actions at init or on demand.
+Communication with the IS31 is primarily done through the led_mailbox using chMBPost described further below under "Sending messages in Keymap.c".
+This code is based on work matt3o and flabbergast did for tmk firmware on the [whitefox](https://github.com/tmk/whitefox).

 One function is available to directly set leds without the mailbox:
 ```
 write_led_page(page#, array of leds by address, # of leds in array)
 ```
-This function saves a full page using a supplied array of led locations such as:
+This function saves a full page to the controller using a supplied array of led locations such as:
 ```c
 uint8_t led_numpad[16] =  {
   18,21,22,23,